-We relaunched the My Family Doctor Cares campaign to advocate on behalf of our profession, our patients and the almost-one-million British Columbians without a family doctor.
+In spring 2022, we relaunched our My Family Doctor Cares awareness and advocacy campaign to advocate on behalf of our profession, our patients and the almost-one-million British Columbians without a family doctor.

-In 2019 and 2022 we undertook public polling research and member surveys to better understand public perceptions and members’ experience of practicing family medicine in British Columbia.
-This research was used to inform the My Family Doctor Cares campaign.
+In developing the campaign, we undertook public polling research and member surveys to better understand public perceptions and members’ experience of practicing family medicine in British Columbia.
+This research (conducted in 2019 and again in 2022) was used to inform the My Family Doctor Cares campaign.

 1) Meet with your MLA